pulumi/terraform-provider-aws/website/docs/r/iam_user_login_profile.html.markdown

 * `encrypted_password` - The encrypted password, base64 encoded.
 Only available if password was handled on this provider resource creation, not import.

-~> **NOTE:** The encrypted password may be decrypted using the command line, for example: `terraform output password | base64 --decode | keybase pgp decrypt`.
+~> **NOTE:** The encrypted password may be decrypted using the command line, for example: `pulumi stack output password | base64 --decode | keybase pgp decrypt`.

 ## Import